cespare/assetserver/README.md

 `Cache-Control: no-cache` so that the browser will revalidate the assets on every page load.

+Additionally, tagged names can be undesirable in development environments because these names interfere with developer tools that reload assets (such as CSS files) when they change.
+Therefore, for a no-cache server, the `Tag` method returns the untagged path.

 ## Caveats

 The assetserver package is designed specifically to serve static web assets that